System Design Space

 Late 2024

-Lovable rebrand and full-stack positioning
+Lovable rebrand and end-to-end product positioning

-The team consolidates the Lovable brand and the promise of "app from prompt": one workflow for frontend, backend, and integrations.
-The key KPI becomes time-to-MVP reduction.
+The team consolidates the Lovable brand around the promise of "app from prompt": one working flow for frontend, backend, and integrations.
+The key KPI becomes reducing time to first MVP.

 2025